Woman TV

-Woman TV is an Indian free-to-air English-language entertainment television channel that launched on 28 July 2023, rebranded from the Bengali music channel Bangla Talkies.
-It is the first English entertainment channel in India to be targeted specifically at women.
-It is an Indian version of Woman TV, a Vietnamese television channel, launched on 8 March 2016, produced by VTVcab in cooperation with InTheBOX.TV.
+Woman TV was an Indian free-to-air English-language entertainment television channel that launched on 28 July 2023, rebranded from the Bengali music channel Bangla Talkies.
+It was the first English entertainment channel in India to be targeted specifically at women.
+It was the Indian version of Woman TV, a Vietnamese television channel, launched on 8 March 2016, produced by VTVcab in cooperation with InTheBOX.TV.

-Woman TV's programming includes a mix of original and acquired content, including dramas, comedies, reality shows, talk shows, and lifestyle shows.
-The channel also airs a selection of Hollywood and Bollywood films.
+Woman TV's programming included a mix of original and acquired content, including dramas, comedies, reality shows, talk shows, and lifestyle shows.
+The channel also aired a selection of Hollywood and Bollywood films.
 This channel was shut down in India from 11 December 2024.

 History

 Bangla Talkies was launched in 2018 as a Bengali music channel.
 In 2023, the channel's owners decided to rebrand it as Woman TV, an English entertainment channel targeted at women.
 The rebranding was seen as a response to the growing demand for English-language content among Indian women.